About Muskingum County

 - The office accepts recording of new documents with fees based on the number of pages, typically $34.00 for the first two pages and $8.00 for each additional page for most documents.

-Images of recorded documents can typically be viewed free of charge online, though some older records may require in-person visits.
-The Muskingum County Auditor's Office, also at 401 Main Street, phone (740) 455-7105, maintains property tax records, parcel maps, and current assessed valuations.
-The Auditor provides a free online GIS (Geographic Information System) property search tool on the county website, allowing users to search by address, parcel number, or owner name to view property characteristics, tax valuations, sales history, and aerial imagery.
+Muskingum County Auditor's Office, also at 401 Main Street, maintains property tax records, parcel maps, and current assessed valuations.
+The Auditor provides a free online GIS (Geographic Information System) property search tool on Muskingum County website, allowing users to search by address, parcel number, or owner name to view property characteristics, tax valuations, sales history, and aerial imagery.
 The Treasurer's Office handles tax collection and payment information.

 Property records including ownership history, transfer documents, and encumbrances are permanent records maintained indefinitely by the Recorder.
 Real estate conveyance forms (DTE-100) required for transfer tax purposes are also filed with the Recorder.
+For genealogical research or historical property information, the Recorder's office staff can assist researchers, and microfilm or digital archives extend back to Muskingum County's founding in 1804.

 Vital Records